danielsundermeier/knowledge/leben/disziplin.md

 # Disziplin

+> "We are by nature flawed and inconstant creatures.
+We can’t even keep from snacking between meals.
+We are not built for discipline.
+We are built for novelty and excitement, not for careful attention to detail.
+Discipline is something we have to work at." - Atul Gawande

 ## Structural

 Wir wollen unsere Routinen und Gewohnheiten so gestalten, dass sie uns dabei unterstützen als unser bestes Selbst aufzutreten.